 Dryer Smells Burning

-Why is my dryer smelling like burning?
+Why is my dryer smelling like it’s burning?

 The Most Common Causes